Tomptez/bibfilter/Readme.md

     DATABASE_URL = "sqlite:///mydatabase.db"
     APP_USERNAME = "username"
     APP_PASSWORD = "password"
+    LIBRARY_ID = "2364338"
+    COLLECTION_ID = "VIZDZ4PX"

 You can change the values of `APP_USERNAME` and `APP_PASSWORD` to whatever you like.
 They will be used for the login for the `/admin` page.
+`LIBRARY_ID` and `COLLECTION_ID` should reflect the respective ID of your zotero Library and collection.
+You can retrieve these IDs from the adress field in your browser if you open the collection at zotero.org in your browser.
+Note that it has to be a public library, otherwise you also need to use an API-Key which this application does not yet account for.

 You can now close the `nano` editor by hitting Ctr+X and then typing `Y` and then `Enter` to save the file